 - Click Add Users/Groups.
-The Add Users/Groups dialog box appears.

 Add-ons are plug-ins for extending Episerver functionality.
-You need administration access rights to manage add-ons.

 If you want an editor to manage add-ons without providing access to the admin view, make the editor a member of PackagingAdmins group which provides access only to the Add-ons option in the global menu.

 PackagingAdmins comes with Episerver but you must add it through admin view > Admin tab > Administer Groups > Add > PackagingAdmins.